Divpw/AetherGenAI/README.md

     ```bash
     uvicorn app.main:app --reload
     ```
-    The API will be available at `http://localhost:8000`.
+    The API will be available at ` f`.

 ## API Usage (Placeholder)